Michigan teen pleads guilty to killing 4 in school shooting

 James and Jennifer Crumbley declined to take their son home on Nov.
 30 but were told to get him into counseling within 48 hours, according to investigators.

-Ethan had brought a 9mm Sig Sauer handgun and 50 rounds of ammunition to school in his backpack that day.
-He went into a bathroom, pulled out the weapon and then shot the students in a hallway.
+Ethan Crumbley had brought a 9mm Sig Sauer handgun and 50 rounds of ammunition to school in his backpack that day.
+He went into a bathroom, pulled out the weapon and began shooting.
 Within minutes, deputies rushed in and he surrendered without resistance.

-Separately, the elder Crumbleys are facing involuntary manslaughter charges.
-They are accused of making a gun accessible to Ethan and ignoring his need for mental health treatment.
 Parents have rarely been charged in school shootings, though the guns used commonly come from the home of a parent or close relative.
+Jennifer Crumbley referred to the gun on social media as a “Christmas present” for her son.

+Ethan Crumbley admitted under questioning Monday that his own money was used to purchase the gun, which his father bought for him on Nov.
+26, a few days before the shooting.
+He also said the gun was “not locked” in a container or safe the morning he took it to the school.

+Sheriff Michael Bouchard told reporters Monday that Ethan Crumbley still had 18 rounds of ammunition when he was arrested.

+“It’s my belief he would have fired every one of those had he not been interrupted by deputies going immediately in,” said Bouchard who also called Ethan Crumbley “a twisted and evil person.”

+“I hope he gets life without parole,” the sheriff added.
+“He has permanently taken lives away from four lovely souls and he’s permanently affected many, many more.”

-Prosecutors earlier this year disclosed that Ethan had hallucinations about demons and was fascinated by guns and Nazi propaganda.
+Prosecutors earlier this year disclosed that Ethan Crumbley had hallucinations about about demons and was fascinated by guns and Nazi propaganda.

 “Put simply, they created an environment in which their son’s violent tendencies flourished.
 They were aware their son was troubled, and then they bought him a gun,” prosecutors said in a court filing.

-The Crumbleys said they were unaware of Ethan’s plan to commit a school shooting.
+His parents said they were unaware of their son’s plan to commit a school shooting.
 They also dispute that the gun was easy to grab at home.

 The judge set Feb.
 9 for the start of hearings to determine if he’ll be sentenced to life without parole or get a shorter sentence due to his age, and a chance at release.
 His lawyers will be able to argue a variety of mitigating circumstances, including family life and mental health.
 Prosecutors didn’t signal in court if they will argue for a no-parole sentence.

+She said her son did not want to attend, but did ask for a link to the livestream so he could watch the hearing from afar.

+“He struggles with the thought of being in the same room,” Gregory said.
+“I mean, he was held hostage by him for almost six minutes.”

-Detroit attorney Ven Johnson, who represents families of several of the victims in a civil suit against the Oxford school district and the Crumbley family, said Monday’s plea “is one small step forward on a long path towards obtaining full justice for our clients.”
+Detroit attorney Ven Johnson, who is suing the Oxford school district and the Crumbley family on behalf of several victims’ families, said Monday’s plea “is one small step forward on a long path towards obtaining full justice for our clients.”

-“We will continue to fight until the truth is revealed about what went wrong leading up to this tragedy, and who, including Crumbley’s parents and multiple Oxford Community Schools employees, could have and should have prevented it,” Johnson said.
+“We will continue to fight until the truth is revealed about what went wrong leading up to this tragedy, and who, including Crumbley’s parents and multiple Oxford Community Schools employees, could have and should have prevented it,” Johnson’s statement said.

+Wolf Mueller, another lawyer representing victims’ families, said it was “pretty incredible to hear” and “a stunning development” that Ethan Crumbley acknowledged he purchased the gun with his own money.

+“It was cold-blooded what he did,” Mueller said.
+“And, while he may have been dealt a bad set of cards with the parents, it’s still a choice that he made to do the harm and bring the tragedy to Oxford.”

 Williams reported from West Bloomfield, Michigan.